 Welcome to the Early Career Climate Forum

 The Early Career Climate Forum grew out of a week-long workshop known as the Northwest Climate Science Bootcamp, sponsored by the Northwest Climate Science Center.
 We are group of early career scientists, managers and others working at the science management interface on climate change issues.
-The intention of this site is to provide a space for those affiliated with Department of the Interior Climate Science Centers to interact, discuss topics and find climate-relevant resources.
+The intention of our group and this website is to provide a space for those for early career professionals and students engaged in the climate-related science and outreach to interact, discuss topics and find climate-relevant resources.
 Additionally we strive to be an accessible outlet where all people can come and learn about climate science from people intimately involved with studying the climate and its implications for ecosystems and people.

 The ECCF Vision

 To be a community of early career climate change researchers and professionals who learn from each other and collaborate to support individual professional development, and improve the efficiency and efficacy of climate change research and response strategies.

 The ECCF Mission

 The mission of the ECCF is to be:

 - a science-based, neutral venue for communication, collaboration, and professional development for members and supporters